Art by Midjourney

 She scoffs curtly.
 “Knowing him, he’d probably try to put on some stupid disguise and enter the contest himself.”
-She says this just as a tall, well-coated figure to the left-most judge’s table flinches in shock.
+She says this just as a tall, well-coated figure to the left-most judge’s table flinches.

 Redemption almost chuckles.
 “That fool is truly one the most misled creatures to disgrace our king’s Earth.”

 She shrugs.
 “Yeah, but it’s not as though he’d listen to that sort of reason.
 He’s entirely certain that he just needs to conquer the universe, and then suddenly all problems will cease.”

 “Sounds like the fantasy of an adolescent.”

 She waves out her hand with sarcastic emphasis.
-“And yet here we are, fighting an adolescent fantasy for what, seven thousand years?”
+“And yet here we are, fighting an adolescent fantasy for what, six thousand years?”
 She says this with a sharper smile than he finds comfortable.

-“A little less, but I’m sure it’s somewhere around there.
+“A little less I think, but I’m sure it’s somewhere around there.
 Keeping up with dates is sort of depressing for me,” Redemption says as he watches over the last set of bakers as they emerge with their hot cross buns.
 “A cool new thing with those color printing presses are the calendars with the pictures.”

 “I saw a few going to a charity event.
 They look pretty,” she says.

 “Yeah, imagery magic to preserve landscapes on paper, mass produced and distributed for the whole population- no mana required to operate.
-I opened one up to get a better look at some of the sights, but lo and behold, there showed the current year.”
+I opened one up a new one to get a better look at some of the sights, but lo and behold, there showed the current year.”